 If could be helpful if you confront your friend just after he or she has behaved recklessly so there’ll be lots of fresh evidence supporting your case that your friend has a problem.
 At all costs, avoid raising the issue with your friend while he or she is still intoxicated.
 It’s always better to wait until your friend is clear-headed because you’ll be able to get the message across more effectively.

 How Can I Confront a Friend with an Alcohol Problem?

 How can I confront a friend with an alcohol problem?
 It can be very tempting to lecture to your friend, but taking that attitude is never going to work.
+Convincing them to attend a drug rehabs New Jersey addiction treatment program or in any area is going to be difficult.
 Instead, discuss your concerns in a sensitive way.
 Try putting yourself in your friend’s shoes and imagine how you might react.
 This will help you to prepare yourself for his or her response.
 You should begin the discussion by asking if your friend thinks he or she has a drinking problem then wait for the response.

 If your friend agrees, you can then go on to ask more open questions that will prompt him or her to think about the reasons for the drinking.
 Try focusing on the consequences of the drinking and the ways in which your friend’s problem is actually harming him or her.
 Put the focus on your friend’s emotional pain, psychological distress, and comfort.
 It may help to tell your friend how much it hurts you to see him or her go through so much pain.